joaoordine/microbiota_sialylation/README.md

 At this point, return to the notebook: *Checkm_refseq_Reanalise_V2_R.ipynb*

-## 2. HMMER Model Construction
+## **2. HMMER Model Construction**
-The complete procedure for downloading reference protein sequences and removing duplicate entries is described in detail in [this repository]:(https://github.com/ThaisAFM/sialic_acid_catalog).
+The complete procedure for downloading reference protein sequences and removing duplicate entries is described in detail in [this repository](https://github.com/ThaisAFM/sialic_acid_catalog).

 Briefly, duplicate protein sequences were removed using CD-HIT.
-Installation instructions for CD-HIT are available [here]:(https://github.com/weizhongli/cdhit)
+Installation instructions for CD-HIT are available [here](https://github.com/weizhongli/cdhit)

 Example of CD-HIT usage:
 ```